Homemade Wine Tips for Successful Winemaking

 You’ve made the decision.
-The equipment for your mini-winery is here, and you are ready to become the next great wine sensation.
-But here are a few tips before you jump in.
-Following this advice will not guarantee the best wine ever, but your likelihood of winemaking success will skyrocket.
+The equipment for your mini-winery is here and you are ready to become the next great wine sensation.
+But here are a few homemade wine tips before you jump in.
+Following this advice will not guarantee the greatest wine ever, but your likelihood of winemaking success will skyrocket.
 Let’s start with some sage advice from another winemaker, Paul Masson.
-This famous California winemaker had a television commercial around 1980 where the late actor Orson Welles said, “We will sell no wine before its time.”
+This famous California winemaker had a television commercial around 1980, where the late actor, Orson Welles said, “We will sell no wine before its time.”

 Selling your wine at this stage is not part of your thought process.
 However, the sentiment is one you should follow.
-That sentiment emphasizes the importance of taking time to make the wine the right way instead of rushing.
-Patience is a virtue when making wine, whether you are a winery or a home winemaker.
+That sentiment reflects an emphasis on taking time to make [the wine] correctly, instead of rushing.
+Patience is a virtue when it comes to winemaking regardless if you are a huge winery, or a home winemaker.

 The Devil is in the Details

 People think guys prefer to jump into a project without reading the instructions.
 Yes, there is some truth in that sentence.
-Strict adherence to instructions is crucial when making wine.
+The reality is, strict adherence to instructions is crucial when making wine.
 A little knowledge is dangerous and often causes problems the further you get into the winemaking process.
-Do yourself a favor.
-Read and follow the instructions each time until you can recite them in your sleep.
-The wine will thank you, and so will your guests.
+Do yourself a favor, read and follow the instructions each time until you can recite them in your sleep.
+The wine will thank you and so will your guests.

 Homemade Wine Tips--Cleanliness

 Winemaking is all about keeping it clean.
 Nothing will extinguish your desire faster than dumping batch after batch because the wine is bad from rushing through the cleaning process.
-Sanitize your equipment religiously.
-Spoiled wine will all but disappear as a result.
+Sanitize your equipment religiously and spoiled wine will all but disappear.

 Homemade Wine Tips--Ingredients